-There are some cases in which a regular dental cleaning isn’t enough.
-Plaque and tartar has settled over time along the gum line, on the teeth, and in other areas of your mouth.
+In some cases in which a regular dental cleaning does not suffice, plaque and tartar will settle over time along the gum line, on the teeth, and in other areas of your mouth.
 When this occurs, your we may need to perform a deep cleaning.
-These are recommended so that more of the buildup can be removed to prevent gum disease and gingivitis.
-We also want to prevent tooth loss and/or decay.
+These are recommended so that this buildup can be removed to prevent gum disease and gingivitis.
+Deep cleanings are also necessary to prevent tooth loss and/or decay.
 Deep cleanings are an excellent way to protect against gum disease and the damage that it causes to your gums and supporting bone in your mouth.

 What can I expect during a deep cleaning appointment?